alexlouden/python-opencv-notebook/README.md

 # python-opencv-notebook

-Ready to run jupyter notebook in docker, with Python, OpenCV 3.3 and more.
+Ready to run jupyter notebook in docker, with Python 3.6, OpenCV 3.3 and more.

 ![](preview.png)

-### Setup
+### Usage

 1. Install Docker CE - [for Mac](https://www.docker.com/docker-mac), [for Windows](https://www.docker.com/docker-windows) or [for Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntu/)

-2. Pull the image
+2. Run this command from your project directory:

     ```
-    docker pull alexlouden/python-opencv-notebook
+    docker run --interactive --init --rm --name opencv-notebook --publish 8888:8888 --volume `pwd`/data:/app/data alexlouden/python-opencv-notebook
     ```

-3. Run it from your project directory.
     The `data` directory will be created, shared with the docker container, and the jupyter notebook will be launched from here.

-    ```
-    docker run --interactive --init --name opencv-notebook --publish 8888:8888 --volume `pwd`/data:/app/data alexlouden/python-opencv-notebook
-    ```

-    Parameters:
+    Run Control + C to shut down the notebooks and stop the docker container.

+    Parameter explanation:

-    - `--interactive` - runs in foreground (will run in the background if you don't supply this)
+    - `--interactive` - runs in foreground (will run in the background without)
     - `--init` - runs using [tini](https://github.com/krallin/tini) to reap zombies
+    - `--rm` - container is removed after exit.
+As long as you keep everything in `data` you won't lose anything.
+If you don't pass this argument then after the container is stopped you can run `docker start -i opencv-notebook` to restart it, or `docker rm opencv-notebook` to remove it.
     - `--name` - name the docker container
     - `--publish` - choose which ports to expose from the docker container to host
     - `--volume` - bind a volume, used to share data between container and host (must be an absolute path - I've used `pwd`)

     See [docker docs](https://docs.docker.com/engine/reference/commandline/run/) for more info.

-4. You should see the following output:
+3. You should see the following output:

     > Copy/paste this URL into your browser when you connect for the first time, to login with a token: